 These recycled materials reduce our water and carbon footprint, resulting in 50% less carbon dioxide emissions and 99% less water usage than similar garments made from virgin materials.
 In addition, the overall consumption of energy decreases by 50%.

 Collecting and sorting waste

 Pure Waste products are made of recycled raw materials.
-The primary raw material, cotton cutting waste, is collected from cut, make and trim (CMT) factories and sorted by quality and colour.
+The primary raw material, cotton cutting waste, is collected from cut, make, and trim (CMT) factories and sorted by quality and color.

-Each quality and colour batch is mechanically recycled into fibres.
-The colour of the waste defines the colour of the final product.
-The benefit of mechanical recycling is that the colour of the raw material is retained throughout the process.
+Each quality and color batch is mechanically recycled into fibers.
+The color of the waste defines the color of the final product.
+The benefit of mechanical recycling is that the color of the raw material is retained throughout the process.

 Knitting and weaving

-The mechanically opened cotton waste is mixed with chemically recycled polyester fibres from PET bottles.
+The mechanically opened cotton waste is mixed with chemically recycled polyester fibers from PET bottles.
 After that, the yarns are knitted or woven depending on the final use of the fabric.

-Depending on the final use of the fabric, the finishing process can include different stages such as compacting, brushing and washing.
-The final fabric is always washed (5 litres of water per kilogram) with exclusively non-toxic enzymes.
+Depending on the final use of the fabric, the finishing process can include different stages, such as compacting, brushing, and washing.
+The final fabric is always washed (5 liters of water per kilogram) with exclusively non-toxic enzymes.